mpadge/syte-mpadge/README.md

 reading only the required portions of each file, and through applying aggregation (or down-sampling) filters to data _on disk_.
 This entirely eliminates any need for these files to be directly read into memory at their original resolution.
+To enable useable benchmarking, the script is strictly single-threaded, with potential effects of multi-threading described below.

 The repository is `makefile` controlled, and includes an initial `help` option.
 `make check` will check for all required python dependencies, and provide information on any missing ones. `make run` will then run the script.
-This does not save any resultant image file, but generates a timing message indicating that the whole procedure generally only takes a handful of seconds.
+The script returns an image file which may be saved by piping the output to a named file.

+### Execution speed

+The script serves the primary purpose of issuing the time needed to process one image.
+Central coordinates for image are hand-coded within the script, and were chosen to overlap four tiles at a radius of 100m.
+The timing message indicates that processing these four tiles generally takes only a few seconds.

 ### Description of procedure